Men floating down flooded river on a mattress 'reckless and stupid'

 AdvertisementAdvertise with NZME.

-"Knowing what the weather conditions have been like here on the East Coast, I'm at a loss as to understand why someone would do this," he said.
+"Knowing what the weather conditions have been like here on the East Coast, I'm at a loss as to understand why someone would do this.

-It was not clear if police were considering the possibility of any charges related to what four men were doing together on one mattress in the dark.
+It was not clear if police were considering the possibility of any charges related to what two men were doing together on one mattress in the dark.

-It was the second bit of storm adventurism in which emergency services in Napier had intervened in just 22 hours.
+It was the second incident of storm adventurism in which emergency services in Napier had intervened in just 22 hours.

-On Wednesday evening a kayaker was received from the sea about 500 metres off Napier's Marine Parade apparently planning to paddle through a rising two-metres swell around the Port of Napier to Ahuriri, also in failing light.
+On Wednesday evening a kayaker was rescued from the sea about 500m off Napier's Marine Parade apparently planning to paddle through a rising 2m swell around the Port of Napier to Ahuriri, also in failing light.